olton/imena-api-v2/README.md

 # Imena.ua API v2 implementation

-This is a PHP implementation of end user class to access to Imena.ua API.
+This is a implementation of end user classes to access to Imena.ua API.

++ [x] PHP - in release
++ [ ] JavaScript - in develop

 ## Authors